withfig/plugins/CONTRIBUTING.md

 **Note:** the value of `name` must match the folder that contains the `index.ts` file.

-> See "Reference" for documentation on all of the possible metadata fields that can be added to a plugin.

-#### Installation
+### Adding `Installation` to a Plugin

 When a user installs a plugin using Fig, the relevant scripts are downloaded to the user's device and changes are made to the user's dotfiles.
+Fig handles the downloading and sourcing, you just need to tell us where to download from and what we need to source!

+You can see everything related to installation in our [installation docs](installation_schema.md) or follow the dummy example below.

 ##### Downloading Plugin Scripts

 If your plugin is hosted on GitHub, add the name of the repo to the `github` field.
 Then in the `installation`  block, set `origin` to `"github"`.

 You can then specify what files from this repo should be sourced, using the `sourceFiles` field.
+Most of the time this is the main `.sh`, `.zsh` or `.bash` file in the repo.

 ```tsx
 const plugin: Fig.Plugin = {